awsdocs/aws-deep-learning-amis/doc_source/tutorial-chainer.md

 **To train on multiple GPUs**

 1. Connect to the instance running Deep Learning AMI with Conda\.
 Refer to the [Selecting the Instance Type for DLAMI](instance-select.md) or the [Amazon EC2 documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) on how to select or connect to an instance\.
+To run this tutorial, you will want to use an instance with at least two GPUs\.

 1. Activate the Python 3 Chainer environment: